Analysis | Despite GOP rhetoric, there have been fewer than two dozen charged cases of voter fraud since the election

-Before 2020, this is how President Donald Trump claimed that voter fraud worked: people would vote, leave, come back in a hat and vote again.
-There was never evidence that this happened with any regularity, particularly given the challenge of pulling it off successfully (as Mr. Thurman can attest).
-There was even less evidence that there was somehow a secret cabal orchestrating widespread fraud that could swing a federal election, something that Trump suggested had been responsible for his 2016 popular-vote loss.
+Before 2020, this is how President Donald Trump claimed voter fraud worked: People would vote, leave, come back in a hat and vote again.
+There was never evidence that this happened with any regularity, particularly given the challenge of pulling it off (as Mr. Thurman can attest).
+There was even less evidence that there was somehow a secret cabal orchestrating widespread fraud that could swing a federal election, something Trump suggested had been responsible for his 2016 popular-vote loss.

 With the emergence of the coronavirus pandemic last year, Trump switched his focus.
 Out were the multiple-hatted fraudsters; in were vague allegations of fraud committed through absentee ballots.
 Out, too, was a casual, hand-wavey allegation of rampant fraud, replaced by a concerted, hyperactive insistence on it.
-That accelerated after Trump lost his reelection bid and continues even now, six months later: the 2020 election, he and his party claim, was riddled with illegal votes.
+That accelerated after Trump lost his reelection bid and continues even now, six months later: The 2020 election, he and his party claim, was riddled with illegal votes.

-Yet for all of those claims and even with the Republican Party’s concentrated focus on the idea over the past six months, there remains no credible evidence that any significant fraud occurred.
-There’s lots of putative evidence, sure, random affidavits in which non-experts allege weirdness or claims about ballot nefariousness that is quickly debunked.
+Yet for all of those claims and even with the Republican Party’s concentrated focus on the idea during the past six months, there remains no credible evidence that any significant fraud occurred.
+There’s lots of putative evidence, sure, random affidavits in which nonexperts allege weirdness or claims about ballot nefariousness that is quickly debunked.
 But even after months and months and months of formal and informal scrutiny, there have been no demonstrated examples of systemic efforts to commit voter fraud.

-In fact, a review of local news reports shows that there aren’t many examples of even individual voter fraud.
+In fact, a review of local news reports shows there aren’t many examples of even individual voter fraud.
 By our count, there have been only 16 incidents in which someone has faced criminal charges stemming from their attempt to vote illegally.
-This includes instances in which it’s not clear if a ballot was cast but excludes failed efforts to obtain absentee ballots.
+This includes instances in which it isn’t clear whether a ballot was cast but excludes failed efforts to obtain absentee ballots.

 Those incidents:

-- A man and woman from Austin, who allegedly tried to vote in Illinois by claiming residence in that state.
-It’s not clear if they obtained ballots.
+- A man and woman from Austin who allegedly tried to vote in Illinois by claiming residence in that state.
+It’s not clear whether they obtained ballots.

 - A man in Lisle, Ill., who allegedly signed a ballot certification with someone else’s name.

 - A man in Carol Stream, Ill., who allegedly filled out an online ballot application for someone who shared his last name.
-It’s not clear if the ballot was provided.
+It’s not clear whether the ballot was provided.

 - A woman in Naperville, Ill., who allegedly signed a ballot certification with someone else’s name.